conjurer-rich/fast-flow-flywheel/pages/index.md

 ![Fast Flow Flywheel](/assets/images/fast-flow-flywheel-white-bg-v2.png){: .align-right width="400px" }

-Truly adaptive organizations succeed in a rapidly changing world because they are able to quickly sense, share and solve any problems that arise when their environment changes.
+Truly adaptive organizations succeed in a rapidly changing world because they know how to sense change, shape responses, share intent, and shift with purpose.

 Meet the Fast Flow Flywheel™️

-> A simple, powerful cycle to help you diagnose, decide, and evolve.
+> A simple, powerful cycle to help you sense what’s shifting, shape better structures, share alignment, and shift with confidence.

 ## Why the Flywheel?